 Founded as a gold mining camp in 1858, Denver has grown from one boom to another into the second largest city in the mountain west.
-The metro area has grown rapidly in recent years, with an estimated 2016 population of 3,470,235.
+The metro area has grown rapidly in recent years, with a population over 3 million.
 Denver has one of the largest city park systems in the nation and the nation's second largest performing arts center.
-The international airport is geographically the largest and is the sixth busiest in the United States.
+The international airport is geographically the largest and is the fifth busiest in the United States.
 One of the nation's premier stock shows and rodeos is held in January.
 Denver is Colorado's capital and is home to pro teams in all major sports.
 The Denver Art Museum and the Denver Museum of Nature and Science are noteworthy representatives of a vigorous cultural community.
 There are many venues for live music of various genres.
+There are numerous festivals and multicultural celebrations year-round.